happi89/animated-navigation/README.md

 ### Useful resources

-- [Resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) - This helped me for understanding and using animations.
+- [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) - This helped me for understanding and using animations.
 I really liked this pattern and will use it going forward.